 - Grade 1: Small amount of bleeding, some uterine contractions, and no signs of stress to you or the fetus.

 - Grade 2: Mild to moderate amount of bleeding, some uterine contractions, and signs of fetal stress.

-- Grade 3: Moderate to severe bleeding or concealed bleeding, uterine contractions that do not relax, abdominal pain, low maternal blood pressure, and fetal death.
+- Grade 3: Moderate to severe bleeding or concealed bleeding, uterine contractions that do not relax, abdominal pain, low blood pressure, and fetal death.

 It is important to discuss any symptoms or changes in symptoms with your healthcare provider.

 Management and Treatment

 Once the placenta has separated from the uterus, it cannot be reconnected or repaired.
 A healthcare provider will recommend treatment based on:

 - How long the pregnancy is/gestational age of the fetus.